tomatsue/active-directory-python-webapp-graphapi/README.md

 endpoint: AAD V1
 ---

-## About this branch
+## About this repo

+This repo is forked from [Azure-Samples/active-directory-python-webapp-graphapi](https://github.com/Azure-Samples/active-directory-python-webapp-graphapi).

-When the app runs on Azure VM, you can use MSI and Key Vault, instead of putting credentials in your code.
+This app runs on Azure VM and uses MSI and Key Vault, instead of putting the credentials in the code.

 1. Run the commands below.
 (Same thing can be done also in Azure Portal.)
 ```PowerShell